 Spain’s legal workweek is 40 hours.
 However, many companies have opted to shorten the week to 37 or 38 hours.
 Spain’s Workers Statute maintains a 40-hour legal workweek but allows employers to distribute the total hours irregularly throughout the year if that arrangement is part of a collective bargaining agreement (CBA).

 Both national law and CBAs regulate any overtime hours.
 Paid overtime cannot exceed 80 hours per year, and employees can either pay employees or give them time off within four months of the date on which they worked the overtime.
+This maximum does not include overtime compensated by time off within four months of the overtime and overtime worked to deal with extraordinary and urgent circumstances.

 How to Onboard Employees